-A resource for reporters covering the 2020 election season
+A resource for reporters covering elections

 Jeffrey Grynaviski is an associate professor of political science.
 He is an authority on congressional party activities, voter behavior and congressional election strategies.
 Grynaviski is prepared to talk about American political parties, the U.S. Congress, electoral politics and quantitative research methods.

 Frederic Pearson is a professor of political science.
 He is a Gershenson Distinguished Research Professor and twice Senior Fulbright Scholar (UK and Netherlands).
 Pearson is ready to discuss international politics and conflict, international economic analysis, political and civil conflict analysis, and peacemaking, peacekeeping and peacebuilding.